smenjas/software-engineering-notes/donald-knuth-all-questions-answered.md

 knows those numbers, he can turn himself up an [ATM](https://en.wikipedia.org/wiki/Automated_teller_machine) card and withdraw money from your account.
 Anyway, I had to close three accounts because these numbers...
-I have examples where the check says Bank of America Atlanta, Georgia, and at the bottom, it has [routing number](https://en.wikipedia.org/wiki/ABA_routing_transit_number) of my checking account in Palo Alto.
+I have examples where the check says "Bank of America Atlanta, Georgia", and at the bottom, it has [routing number](https://en.wikipedia.org/wiki/ABA_routing_transit_number) of my checking account in Palo Alto.
 It would look like a payroll check and so, four hundred bucks, cash it at the supermarket.
 But others were actually, as I said,